 How to easily install custom picture frame moulding (or “molding” as we sometimes spell it in the US): with a chair rail separation, getting the spacing right, and how to deal with older walls that aren’t perfectly straight.

 I was very, very tempted to call this post Even More Caulk Jokes.
 Especially since as I type this, my fingers are sticky and it’s driving me crazy.
 But I’m simply way too excited to show you this first:

 Helloooo there.
 Thanks to my uncle (and his brother Timmy), we got a lot done in the last 24 hours.
-Not only did they organize my garage (more on that later), finish off my work bench for me (more on that later), and trick out my kitchen window with new molding (you guessed it… later!), but we spent the majority of the day in the dining room realizing my picture frame molding plans.
+Not only did they organize my garage (more on that later), finish off my workbench for me (more on that later), and trick out my kitchen window with new molding (you guessed it… later!), but we spent the majority of the day in the dining room realizing my picture frame molding plans.
 It’s like my dining room finally had it’s cliche 90s teen movie moment where it ripped off its glasses, pulled out the ponytail, and put on a slinky dress.
 It’s all grown up.

 First task: I used the same primer that I’d been using on the kitchen cabinets (and brush and roller, since they were still wet & wrapped) to cover the lower half of the dining room walls.
-The chair rail was original to the house, but I knew it could look a little better with the molding I’d picked up during last night’s late trip to Home Depot (if you recall yesterday’s foreshadowing photo, you may have seen some of that already).
+The chair rail was original to the house, but I knew it could look a little better with the moulding I’d picked up during last night’s late trip to Home Depot (if you recall yesterday’s foreshadowing photo, you may have seen some of that already).
 Even the primer alone brightened up the room, but we had much more to go.

 Once all of the

 fun math was done, it was time to start re-measuring each piece for cutting.
 Then, my uncle and his brother went out to my finished work bench (!!) to do some cutting.